 The mission of the Delaware Energy Efficiency Advisory Council is to assist affected energy providers in the development of energy efficiency, energy conservation, peak demand reduction, and emission-reducing fuel switching programs for all customer classes.
 These programs and financing mechanisms will be cost-effective, reliable, and feasible, and include evaluation, measurement, and verification of energy savings.
 The council shall collaborate with the Public Service Commission staff and the Public Advocate to recommend candidate programs for three-year portfolios to be approved by the Public Service Commission or the appropriate governing body.

-The council includes two permanent subcommittee.
+The council includes two permanent workgroups.
 The membership of both includes, at a minimum, a representative from each program administrator, DNREC, and from consultants to the council.
 Other members of the council may join either workgroup.

 The Energy Access and Equity Collaborative Workgroup (formerly the Low-Income Energy Efficiency Subcommittee) was created to support all Delaware low-income energy efficiency programs and initiatives by providing feedback and guidance on the development and implementation of cost-effective program offerings.

-The Evaluation, Measurement and Verification Subcommittee (EM&V) prepares recommendations for the council related to planning, managing, directing, overseeing, and reporting of all Evaluation, Measurement and Verification activities.
+The Evaluation, Measurement and Verification Workgroup (EM&V) prepares recommendations for the council related to planning, managing, directing, overseeing, and reporting of all Evaluation, Measurement and Verification activities.